kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-03-application-gateway.md

 ## Handling of headers

-Application Gateway removes the following headers while making calls to the registered Applications:
+Application Gateway proxies the following headers while making calls to the registered Applications:

 - `X-Forwarded-Proto`
 - `X-Forwarded-For`